-In the more-than sixty-year history of Disney Parks, Imagineering has developed an attraction catalogue filled with brilliant, masterpiece rides that showcase innovative technologies, stunning visuals, moving musical scores, and thoughtful narratives.
+In the more-than sixty-year history of Disney Parks, the creative visionaries of Walt Disney Imagineering have developed an attraction catalogue filled with brilliant, masterpiece rides that showcase innovative technologies, stunning visuals, moving musical scores, and thoughtful narratives.
 Sometimes, even the most wondrous attractions are taken before their time.

 That’s what led to the creation of our Lost Legends series, where we tell the in-depth, behind-the-scenes stories that tell the making-of and experience-of beloved and lost attractions.
 We've seen into Epcot's future on Horizons, rocketed to Endor on the original Star Tours, joined Dreamfinder and Figment on a Journey into Imagination, braved the perilous heights of Son of Beast, explored the inner workings of the human machine on Body Wars, ventured 20,000 Leagues Under the Sea, braved Epcot's lost Maelstrom and so many more.
 As our series grows, we remember the soaring heights and stunning lows of creativity and innovation at Disney Parks.
 And today’s story is all about one of Disney's most spectacular modern feats of Imagineering – a staggering blend of innovative technologies, incredible sights, and an indescribable score.